Sleep Apnea and Airway Treatment

 - Heavy snoring

 If you suffer from Central Sleep Apnea and Complex Sleep Apnea, we may need to consider more complex procedures.
 In these cases, a sleep physician will recommend the correct procedure, which will be determined on a case-by-case basis.
-That said, these types of sleep apnea are quite rare, so if you are experiencing any of the aforementioned symptoms, it is likely that an oral appliance will be of great benefit to you.
+That said, these types of sleep apnea are quite rare, so if you are experiencing any of the aforementioned symptoms, it is likely that oral appliance therapy will be of great benefit to you.